 Reason #1: Clinical + holistic = the best of both worlds

-When you combine the extensive clinical knowledge and experience of a RDN with that of a holistic nutritionist, you’ll get a holistic dietitian: aka a nutrition clinician who is holistic-minded and who has received continuing education in the field of herbal medicine, functional nutrition, and more.
+When you combine the extensive clinical knowledge and experience of a RDN with that of a holistic nutritionist, you’ll get an integrative dietitian: aka a nutrition expert who is clinically trained, board-certified, holistic-minded and who has received formal continuing education in the field of herbal medicine, functional nutrition, and more.

-- You may have also heard functional dietitian nutritionists referred to interchangeably as holistic dietitians.
-(A functional RDN is a type of holistic dietitian nutritionist!)
+- You may have also heard functional dietitian nutritionists and holistic dietitian nutritionists referred to interchangeably as “integrative dietitians” / “integrative nutritionists”.

 What’s a registered dietitian nutritionist (RDN)?